mshaneck/mshaneck.github.io/SLAE32/slae32-assignment3.md

 good directory: 0
 ```

 So it looks like both would suffice for our purposes.
-In comparing the two, it appears that `chdir` wpold have fewer chances for side effects, in that if it were to find a valid memory address that pointed to a valid directory, it would simply change the working directory to that directory.
+In comparing the two, it appears that `chdir` would have fewer chances for side effects, in that if it were to find a valid memory address that pointed to a valid directory, it would simply change the working directory to that directory.
 As a result, the payload that we would be running as our main payload would simply not be able to use relative paths, since we are not sure what directory we might end up in.

 For open, if it found valid memory addresses that pointed to valid files that the program could open, it would open it and reduce the number of possible file descriptors left.
 So in theory, this egg hunter could exhaust the possible number of open file descriptors preventing the main payload from opening a file.
 I was curious what this limit would be, but I didn't want to spend a lot of time looking, so I just wrote this program to test, and verified that the limit is 1024 open file descriptors, at least on my x86 Linux system.
 Perhaps the limit is greater on 64 bit machines.
 In any case, it seems very unlikely that this limit would be reached.